Principled LLMs for reliable systems software.

 AI for systems reliability and security

 I develop program analysis techniques for finding bugs and vulnerabilities in complex systems software.
-My recent work, The Hitchhiker's Guide to Program Analysis, is a three-part preprint series on practical bug detection for the Linux kernel and related systems.
-This work motivates my broader interest in how LLMs can help developers detect, localize, and reason about failures in large software systems.
+A central line of my Ph.D. research is The Hitchhiker's Guide to Program Analysis, a three-part research series on practical bug detection for the Linux kernel and related systems, with the first two parts published at OOPSLA and ASE.
+This line of work motivates my broader interest in how LLMs can help developers detect, localize, and reason about failures in large software systems.

 Program Analysis · System Security